-10.1.
+- 10.1.
 In March 2016 Cabinet resolved to support the principle of the Council leading on the development of a Health Hub in Tilbury.
-Since this time consultation has been ongoing with the CCG and various service providers in order to inform the project to the position as described in this report.
+Since this time consultation has been ongoing with the CCG and various service providers in order to inform the project to the position as described in this report. - 10.2.
+Reports will be presented to Health and Well-Being Overview and Scrutiny Committee and Planning, Transport and Regeneration Overview and Scrutiny Committee prior to Cabinet.